Microwave Tomographic Imaging of Cerebrovascular Accidents by Using High-Performance Computing: Numerical results

 \section{Numerical results}

 Results in this paper were obtained on Curie, a system composed of 5,040 nodes made of two eight-core Intel Sandy Bridge processors clocked at \SI{2.7}{\giga\hertz}.
 The interconnect is an InfiniBand QDR full fat tree and the MPI implementation used was BullxMPI version 1.2.8.4.
 Intel compilers and Math Kernel Library in their version 16.0.2.181 were used for all binaries and shared libraries, and as the linear algebra backend for dense computations.
-One-level preconditioners such as \eqref{eq:ORAS} assembled by HPDDM require the use of a sparse direct solver.
+One-level preconditioners such as \eqref{eq:ORAS}, whose action on a vector is implemented by HPDDM, require the use of a sparse direct solver.
 In the following experiments, we have been using either PARDISO \cite{schenk2004solving} from Intel MKL or MUMPS \cite{amestoy2001fully}.
 All linear systems resulting from the edge finite elements discretization are solved by GMRES right-preconditioned with ORAS~\eqref{eq:ORAS} as implemented in HPDDM.
 The GMRES algorithm is stopped once the unpreconditioned relative residual is lower than~$10^{-8}$.
 First, we perform a strong scaling analysis in order to assess the efficiency of our preconditioner.
-We then solve the inverse problem in a realistic configuration, with noisy synthetic data generated using a numerical brain model with a simulated hemorrhagic stroke.
+Then, we assess the feasibility of the microwave imaging technique presented in this paper for stroke detection and monitoring through a numerical example in a realistic configuration.
+We use synthetic data corresponding to a numerical model of a virtual human head with a simulated hemorrhagic stroke as input for the inverse problem.